top of page

 About the Author

-Karen Kushell is an Associate Marriage & Family Therapist and Associate Professional Clinical Counselor in private practice under the supervision of Dr. Brette Genzel-Derman, PsyD.
+Karen Kushell is an Associate Marriage & Family Therapist and Associate Professional Clinical Counselor in private practice under the supervision of Stella Zweben-Samuel, LCSW.

 Karen’s style balances thoughtful exploration with practical tools to help clients strengthen agency, build insight and move toward change that feels authentic and sustainable.
-She sees individuals, couples and groups at the Innovative Group Psychotherapy offices in Studio City and via telehealth in the state of California. www.karenkushell.com
+She sees individuals, families and groups in Encino, Studio City and via telehealth in the state of California. www.karenkushell.com

 Comments